Kot Engenharia

 Figure 5: Deformations obtained on the sides of the bogie when calibrating the model.
 SOURCE: Kot Collection.

-With the model calibrated, a structural check was carried out to assess the forces acting on the sensor installation points under three different loading conditions.
-Once the results had been obtained, the stresses in the bearings were evaluated and the respective equivalent Von Mises stresses were determined.
+Thus, using the calibrated model, a structural analysis was performed to evaluate the forces acting at the sensor installation points under three different loading conditions.
+Based on these results, the stress at the rail support was evaluated, and the corresponding equivalent von Mises stresses were determined.

 Analysis of the wagon's operating cycle

-Secondly, a static structural analysis was carried out based on the data obtained from strain gauges fixed to the top and inside of the bogie during the wagon's operating cycle.
-The first sensor was used to identify bending due to vertical loading of the wagon, and the second for bending due to lateral loading.
-The deformations recorded by the sensors in question are shown in graphs 1 and 2.
+Next, a static structural analysis was performed based on data obtained from strain gauges attached to the top and inner surface of the bogie during the car’s operational cycle.
+The first sensor was used to measure deflection caused by the car’s vertical load, and the second to measure deflection caused by lateral load.
+The deformations recorded by these sensors are shown in Figures 1 and 2.

 Graph 1: Strain values on the strain gauge located at the top of the bogie.
 SOURCE: Kot Collection.